 Uber Drivers Have to Register for HST

 Put simply, Uber drivers are responsible for HST just as many other businesses throughout Canada are.
-This has several implications on what drivers must do, but the simplest and first is that they need to register for HST if the bill more than $30,000 annually across all their income sources.
+This has several implications on what drivers must do, but the simplest and first is that all uber drivers are required to register for HST and to charge and collect tax on their fares.
+This requirement is for all uber drivers regardless of whether their total annual revenues exceed the $30,000 small supplier threshold as the small supplier threshold does not apply to taxi businesses.

 Drivers can register for an HST number via the government’s online form, mail, telephone or fax.
 They’ll also receive a business number (BN) when they register, and those who have a BN should already be registered for HST.